This post may contain affiliate links. Please read our disclosure policy.

 This sausage stew recipe is hearty, easy to make, and has a tasty mix of vegetables for a flavorful and filling meal!
 It has only 15 minutes of prep time.

-Why you’ll enjoy it
+Why you’ll love it

-This stew makes up to six portions, so it’s wonderful for meal prep for the rest of the week.
+This simple sausage stew makes up to six portions, so it’s wonderful for meal prep for the rest of the week.
 It also tastes even better the next day or the day after that when the flavors have a chance to meld and become richer!
 What’s not to love?

-• Sausage – try Ukrainian smoked sausage or Kielbasa
+- Sausage – try Ukrainian smoked sausage or kielbasa

-• Olive oil & butter – for sautéing
+- Olive oil and butter – for sautéing

-• Aromatics – garlic, onions, celery are the building blocks of flavor
+- Aromatics – garlic, onions, celery are the building blocks of flavor

-• Potatoes & cannellini beans – to make this soup a hearty complete meal
+- Cannellini beans – to make this soup a hearty complete meal

 How to make sausage stew